 Place the spider with its "spine" on your work surface and spray the entire frame with spray adhesive.
 Using a pencil, insert one garbage bag square into each of the holes in the chicken wire.
 The centre of the square should be pushed in and the edges of each square will remain on the exterior of the spider.
 To complete the main part of the spider, wrap the tinsel garland around the legs and shape them to your liking.

 Draw a mouth for the spider on the styrofoam ball and use the melon baller to scoop out an area for the mouth.
 Coat the entire ball in glue and use contrasting colours of glitter for the mouth and the rest of the head.
 For example, the head could be black, and the inside of the mouth can be blue.

 Coat the press-on nails in glue and cover in glitter to make the spider's teeth.
 Place a bit of glue on the ends of the nails and force into the spider's mouth.
 Use the hot glue gun to attach rhinestones for the eyes.
 Place hot glue on the wood screws and affix the head in place.

 The spider's legs will be strong enough to support the body, so you can leave it set on a counter or tabletop.
 You can also hang the spider from the ceiling by looping a piece of wire or string through a section of chicken wire.

-- To keep the face of the spider simple, skip the melon baller and press-on nails for felt cut-outs attached with the hot glue gun.
+You can find the materials you need for this project at your local craft supply store or hardware store.
+Make the spiders any colour you want by spray painting white garbage bags and using matching tinsel.
+To keep the face of the spider simple, skip the melon baller and press-on nails for felt cut-outs attached with the hot glue gun.

-- Keep a small bowl of ice nearby when working with the hot glue to soothe any burns.
+It is best to wear thick gloves when working with the wire.
+Keep a small bowl of ice nearby when working with the hot glue to soothe any burns.